Pasek108/TicTacToe/README.md

 #### Multiplayer lobby
 ![multiplayer_lobby](/_for_readme/multi_lobby.png)
 The lobby shows all existing games in the form of a list of rooms that the player can join or create a new one.
 When there is no players in the room, the room is deleted.
+If the room is full player can't join until some place becomes available.
+In that case the join button is disabled.
+Rooms protected by password has a join button with a lock icon.
+After clicking it player has to put the correct password in order to join to the game.

 Each of the rooms in the lobby has:
 - Unique ID